johnalison/WorkingPhilosophy/Lists.md

   > Consider the consequences of the consequences of your action
   > Obviously want to to as high an order as possible
   > Developing trust is a great example (Be reliable !
 See dont lie and be the good)
+- Inversion
+  > "Invert, always invert" - Jacobi
+  > Avoiding stupidity often easier than seeking brilliance
+  > Index funds (Vangaurd) can be seen as form on inversion
+     > Easy to avoid poor returns
+     > Easy to lower known fees
+     > Together these outperform almost everything
+  > Inversion Steps:
+     > 1) Identify Problem,
+     > 2) Define Objective,
+     > 3) Identify forces that support change toward objective,
+     > 4) Identify forces that impede change toward objective,
+     > 5) Strategize.
+Add forces in 3) and remove from 4)
+  > Most people stop at 3), Inversion is all about finding problems that make things worse, and avoid doing them.

 # Protocols